-It is possible that the main title of the report Neonatal Hemochromatosis is not the name you expected.
+It is possible that the main title of the report Hemophilia A is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Men are more likely than women to have too much iron built up.
 Women get rid of extra iron through blood from their menstrual cycles and during pregnancy.

 What are the symptoms?